1) Preparing the Ground

 - Are there radical elements or ‘bad fruit’ that can, by association, add or remove value to your movement?

-- Are there new (or old) innovations which you can utilize to add value to your enterprise?
+- Are there new (or old) innovations that you can utilize to add value to your enterprise?

 - Are there new products appearing which catalyze or hinder your future growth?